 Supplements will be considered for publication only if their content is original and unbiased.
 If previously published research is to be included, this must be made clear, and the original publication must be acknowledged.

-Members proposing the publication of a supplement ("proposing members") should specify a guest editor who will be responsible for reviewing all manuscripts before submission, after revision, and immediately before publication.
+A group of authors proposing the publication of a supplement ("proposers") should specify guest editors (in principle, two guest editors) who will be responsible for reviewing all manuscripts.

-As with regular submissions, the journal editor retains the right to assign to peer review any manuscripts submitted for a supplement and to reject any such manuscripts.
-The journal editor must inform the guest editor of these conditions before beginning the editorial process for the supplement.
+As with regular submissions, the journal editor retains the right to assign any manuscript submitted for a supplement to peer review and to reject any such manuscript.

 Sources of funding for research and publication, as well as any other conflicts of interest, must be clearly disclosed in the supplement.